 tempted to search an individual’s smartphone when he or she is arrested.

-an individual protection against unreasonable searches and seizures.
-In
+against unreasonable searches and seizures.
+In practice, that protection

 Social media, privacy and warrantless searches